wiz0u/WTelegramBot/README.md

 WTelegramBot is a full rewrite in pure C# of Telegram Bot API server, presenting the same methods as the Telegram.Bot library for easy [migration](https://github.com/wiz0u/WTelegramBot/blob/master/CHANGES.md).

 The library is built on top of [WTelegramClient](https://wiz0u.github.io/WTelegramClient) to connect directly to Telegram Client API and gives you additional control over your bot, updates and call methods normally impossible to use with Bot API.

-> ⚠️ Library now depends on [Telegram.Bot](https://telegrambots.github.io/book/index.html#telegram-bots-book) v21.* which is not available on Nuget at the moment.
-> You will need to [configure Nuget options or setup a nuget.config file](https://telegrambots.github.io/book/#-installation) before installing WTelegramBot

 ## Advantages of WTelegram.Bot